WLOK: Gilliam ownership

 In late 1976, Starr Broadcasting, citing an interest in bigger markets and a shift in "other directions", sold WLOK to Art Gilliam for $725,000.
 The acquisition closed in January 1977, marking a milestone in Memphis radio.
 Gilliam was the first Black reporter on Memphis television at WMC-TV in October 1968, and WLOK became the first Black-owned radio station in the city.
-He had pursued the station since 1975, initially backing off when Starr set a $1 million purchase price, but it eventually opted to sell under pressure to reduce its debt.
+He had pursued the station since 1975, initially backing off when Starr set a $1 million purchase price, but Starr eventually opted to sell under pressure to reduce its debt.

 Adding jazz to its format and putting Operation PUSH back on its air after it was taken off under Starr ownership due to complaints and threats of a boycott, the retooled WLOK made an immediate ratings impression against its longtime competitor, WDIA, settling in as a consistent second-place to WDIA.
-Over the years, what had been a more teen-oriented station shifted its focus to adults, adopting a gospel format in 1985 in order to stave off competition from FM stations adopting the same format.
-Gilliam Communications made several other expansions, attempting to win the rights to channel 13 in Memphis when RKO General was to be replaced as owner of WHBQ-TV and running station WERD in Jacksonville, Florida, for four years before selling it at a loss.
+Over the years, what had been a more teen-oriented station shifted its focus to adults, adopting a gospel format in 1985 in order to stave off competition from FM stations adopting the same urban contemporary format WLOK had.
+Gilliam Communications made several other expansions: it attempted to win the rights to channel 13 in Memphis when RKO General was to be replaced as owner of WHBQ-TV, and it ran station WERD in Jacksonville, Florida, for four years before selling it at a loss.
 In 1999, it acquired WHGM in Savannah, Georgia.
 WLOK was also recognized in the 1990s and early 2000s as one of the leading gospel stations in the United States, including by Religion & Media Monthly magazine and the National Black Programmers Coalition.
 Over the years, WLOK has added more talk programs to its schedule; it also started a Black Film Festival.

 In 2016, WLOK acquired an FM translator in Arkadelphia, Arkansas, to be moved to Memphis and paired with WLOK, giving the station its first FM signal of any kind since WHHM-FM went off air in 1951.